rollup/rollup/docs/02-javascript-api.md

 ### rollup.rollup

-The `rollup.rollup` function returns a Promise that resolves to a `bundle` object with various properties and methods shown here:
+The `rollup.rollup` function receives an input options object as parameter and returns a Promise that resolves to a `bundle` object with various properties and methods as shown below.
+During this step, Rollup will build the module graph and perform tree-shaking, but will not generate any output.

+On a `bundle` object, you can call `bundle.generate` multiple times with different output options objects to generate different bundles in-memory.
+If you directly want to write them to disk, use `bundle.write` instead.

 ```javascript
 const rollup = require('rollup');